hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/index.md

 If you find it useful in your business, you must purchase a low cost commercial license; this covers some of our support costs and helps us grow the library.

+For license information please email sales at webefinity.com.

 ## Patternfly itself

-You may, but need not, make use of the embedded version of the patternfly library.
+You may (but need not) make use of the embedded version of the patternfly library.
 You can also use these components using patternfly included via your own custom build process.
 See [Patternfly Getting Started](https://www.patternfly.org/v4/get-started/about) for more information.

 ## Contributions